dotnet/AspNetCore.Docs/aspnetcore/introduction-to-aspnet-core.md

 ::: moniker range=">= aspnetcore-3.0"

-ASP.NET Core is a cross-platform, high-performance, [open-source](https://github.com/aspnet/home) framework for building modern, cloud-based, Internet-connected applications.
+ASP.NET Core is a cross-platform, high-performance, [open-source](https://github.com/dotnet/aspnetcore) framework for building modern, cloud-enabled, Internet-connected apps.
 With ASP.NET Core, you can:

 * Build web apps and services, [IoT](https://www.microsoft.com/internet-of-things/) apps, and mobile backends.
 * Use your favorite development tools on Windows, macOS, and Linux.